 For buildings built between 1840 and 1914, there is greater selection, and relatively few buildings built after 1914 are listed.
 Buildings less than 30 years old are listed only if they are of outstanding quality and are under threat.

-Please note that planning permission and listed building consent are often both required, but it is usual for both applications to be considered together for convenience.
+Planning permission and listed building consent are often both required, but it is usual for both applications to be considered together for convenience.

 Page ref: LGSL 514